History

 The WJLD and that portion of the Orleans Levee District lying on the West Bank were placed under the management of the Southeast Louisiana Flood Protection Authority—West.
 During the 2007 legislative session the Algiers Levee District was created by reorganizing the Orleans Levee District giving Algiers its own levee district.

-Under management of the Southeast Louisiana Flood Protection Authority—West and in cooperation with the Coastal Protection and Restoration Authority and the Louisiana Department of Transportation and Development, the West Bank and Vicinity Hurricane Protection Project continues to be constructed with its completion scheduled for late 2011.
+Under management of the Southeast Louisiana Flood Protection Authority—West and in cooperation with the Coastal Protection and Restoration Authority and the Louisiana Department of Transportation and Development, the West Bank and Vicinity Hurricane Protection Project was officially completed and turned over to the Non-Federal Sponsor in 2022.
+SLFPA-W continues to pursue every opportunity to improve the system with our state and federal partners.